MehmetKaplan/serial-entrepreneur/database-setup/README.md

 ## SETUP - DATABASE

 This is the database setup of the [serial-entrepreneur](https://github.com/MehmetKaplan/serial-entrepreneur).
-Following steps should lead you to prepare a proper DB setup for the `serial-entrepreneur`.
+Following steps should lead you to prepare a proper DB setup.

 #### (OPTIONAL-FRESH START) Uninstall postgresql if you need a fresh start